edelmanjm/raytracing-the-next-week-webgpu/README.md

 ## Building and developing

-If you'd like to build this locally rather than using the hosted version for development purposes, please use the following instructions:
+If you'd like to build this locally for development purposes rather than using [the hosted version](https://webgpu-raytracing.netlify.app), please use the following instructions:

 1. Update your GPU drivers.
 For Windows users, DDU + fresh install is recommended, but probably not required.
 2. **Download the latest stable version of Google Chrome.** Chrome 113 (May 10, 2023) is *required*, and Chrome 117 or newer is *highly recommended.* Chrome Canary (nightly) can also be more stable on some systems.
 WebGPU support in other browsers (even other Chromium distributions) is generally poor, and not recommended.